 Displayed information Explanation AIS ID Displays the identification number (1 to 1000) of an AIS target.
 The maximum display number is 1000 as the option.
 Name Displays the ship name of an AIS target.
 Call Sign Displays a call sign.
 MMSI Displays a nine-digit identification number for a ship/ground station equipped with a DSC communication device.
-COG Displays the course of an AIS target.
-Displayed as COG in the courser over the ground.
-SOG Displays the ship speed of an AIS target.
-Displayed as SOG in the speed over the ground. СРА Displays the closest approach distance to an AIS target. ТСРА Displays the time to reach the closest approach point to an AIS target.
-BRG Displays the bearing to an AIS target.
+COG or Course Displays the course of an AIS target.
+Displayed as "COG" in the course over the ground mode and "Course" in the course through the water mode.
+SOG or STW Displays the ship speed of an AIS target.
+Displayed as "SOG" in the speed over the ground mode and "STW" in the speed through the water mode. СРА Displays the closest approach distance to an AIS target. ТСРА Displays the time to reach the closest approach point to an AIS target.
+BRG Displays the bearing of an AIS target.
 Range Displays the distance to an AIS target.
 Heading Displays the heading of an AIS target.
 ROT Displays the turning speed of an AIS target.
 POSN and Position Displays the position of an AIS target and position-fix accuracy.
 Accuracy When the position-fix accuracy is low, [>10m] is displayed.
 When the position-fix accuracy is high, [<10m] is displayed.
 Destination Displays the destination of an AIS target.
 Navigation Status Displays the navigation conditions of an AIS target.
 For detailed explanation, refer to "Navigation Status" in the table provided in "2.3.1.4 AIS Detail INFO".